Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Probabilistic Nuclei

-We define three variants of nucleus decomposition in probabilistic graphs which are naturally derived based on Definitions \ref{lwg} and \ref{lwgnucleus} we give below.
+\textbf{Nucleus decomposition in probabilistic graphs.} We now define three variants of nucleus decomposition in probabilistic graphs which are based on Definitions \ref{lwg} and \ref{lwgnucleus} we give below.
 These variants relate to the nature of nucleus and we refer to them as {\bf local~($\boldsymbol\ell$)}, {\bf global~(g)}, and {\bf weakly-global~(w)}.

-\begin{defn} Let $\mathcal G$ be a probabilistic graph, $\t$ a triangle, and $\mu$ a mode in set $\{\l, \g, \w\}$.
-Then, $X_{\G,\t,\mu}$ is a random variable that takes integer values $k$ with tail probability
+\begin{defn} Let $\mathcal H$ be a probabilistic graph, $\t$ a triangle, and $\mu$ a mode in set $\{\l, \g, \w\}$.
+Then, $X_{\H,\t,\mu}$ is a random variable that takes integer values $k$ with tail probability